Interactive Task Planning with Language Models: METHOD

-Beyond the three aforementioned components, \method{} considers new requests from the user as \textit{human-in-the-loop feedback}.
+Beyond the aforementioned components, \method{} considers new requests from the user as \textit{human-in-the-loop feedback}.
+We allow a human to interpret the robot execution at any stage with a new prompt.
+This then triggers our replanning pipeline.
 The system will consider completed steps, task guidelines, the new request, and the chat history to generate a new plan.
-We explain the details of an example in \autoref{fig:detail}.
+The details of replanning are see in \autoref{fig:detail}.
 We also showcase \method{}'s adeptness in planning and adaptive replanning of the same example in \autoref{fig:exp_example}.